vnvim/nvim-docker/README.md

 # nvim-docker
-Use Neovim from docker container!
+Use Neovim (NvChad v2.5 distro) from docker container!

 ## How to run?
 - Build image locally using